Zilch Acquisition Journey Optimisation

 Improve education and first purchase

-Being a part of the growth and acquisition team meant that fixing and improving the sign up and onboarding flow was a continuous, iterative process.
-As the lead designer on this project I carried out reseach on my own, collaborated with the data and dev team while presenting the key concepts to the senior leadership team.
+Being a part of the growth and acquisition team meant that fixing and improving the onboarding flow was an iterative process.
+To sell the idea and get stakeholder alignment, I presented the key concepts in regular feedback sessions in order to get buy-in.

 Good onboarding is like a good waiter - it's there when you need it, invisible when you don't, and leaves you feeling taken care of the entire time. 🤲